devento-ai/sdk-js/README.md

 Returns the public URL for accessing a service on the specified port.

+#### `box.exposePort(targetPort): Promise<ExposedPort>`

+Exposes a port from inside the sandbox to a random external port.
+Returns an object containing the proxy port, target port, and expiration time.

 ## Examples

 See the [examples](examples/) directory for more detailed usage examples: